stepanzak/tmux-statusline-gruvbox/README.md

 This repository contains themes for `tmux` statusline.
 These themes are based on popular terminal color themes:

+-   [Ayu](https://github.com/ayu-theme) by Ike Ku and Konstantin Pschera

 -   A tmux solarized theme using Ethan Schoonover’s [Solarized color scheme](http://ethanschoonover.com/solarized).

 -   A tmux gruvbox theme using Pavel Pertsev's [Gruvbox color scheme](https://github.com/morhetz/gruvbox-contrib).

-Now only three themes are implemented: solarized-light, solarized-dark, and gruvbox-dark.
+The following themes are implemented:
+- ayu-light
+- gruvbox-dark
+- solarized-light
+- solarized-dark.

 This is how Gruvbox dark theme looks: